MARCH 27-29, 2014

 Mary Helen Washington, Scott Trudell, Emily Yoon Perez, Zita Nunes, Karen Nelson, and John Macintosh

-The Center for Literary & Comparative Studies; the Division of Research; the Petrou Lecture Series in the Department of English; the College of Arts and Humanities; the School of Languages, Literatures, and Cultures; the Potomac Center for the Study of Modernity; the Transatlantic Studies Area Group in the Department of English; the Maryland Institute for Technology in the Humanities; the Lesbian, Gay, Bisexual, and Transgender Studies Program; the Office of Diversity & Inclusion; the Departments of History, American Studies, Women's Studies, Art, Art History, and English.
+The Center for Literary & Comparative Studies; the Division of Research; the Petrou Lecture Series in the Department of English; The Graduate School; the College of Arts and Humanities; the School of Languages, Literatures, and Cultures; the Potomac Center for the Study of Modernity; the Transatlantic Studies Area Group in the Department of English; the Maryland Institute for Technology in the Humanities; the Lesbian, Gay, Bisexual, and Transgender Studies Program; the Office of Diversity & Inclusion; the Office of Undergraduate Studies; the Departments of History, American Studies, Women's Studies, Art, Art History, and English.